Permanent Residence UK 2026 : Requirements & How to Get It

 5. Is permanent residence the same as British citizenship?

 No. Permanent residence allows a person to live and work in the UK indefinitely, but it does not provide the full rights of a British citizen.
 Citizenship brings additional rights, including the ability to hold a British passport.
-Most people must hold ILR or settled status for a qualifying period before applying for citizenship, and they must also meet eligibility requirements such as good character.
+Most people need to hold ILR or settled status for a qualifying period before applying for citizenship, although different timing rules can apply where the person is married to or in a civil partnership with a British citizen.
+They also need to meet citizenship eligibility requirements such as good character.
 For background on the character requirement, see Good Character.

 Section D: How do you apply for permanent residence in the UK and what does the process involve?

-Applying for permanent residence in the UK is a formal legal process.
+Settlement in the UK is only secured through a formal application made under the correct legal route.
 There is no single application called “permanent residence”.
 Instead, individuals must apply for the specific form of settlement that applies to their circumstances, most commonly Indefinite Leave to Remain under the Immigration Rules or settled status under the EU Settlement Scheme.

 1. Is there a single permanent residence application?